kmarkeybraves/Justin-Watkins.github.io/03-ExploringYourData.md

 ## A final word on graphics

 Be cautious about how you represent data.
-We just covered the absolute rudiments or creating graphs and demonstrated some of the most commonly used instruments.
+We just covered the absolute rudiments of creating graphs and demonstrated some of the most commonly used instruments.
 Always think about the simplest way to illustrate the point that you are trying to make.
 Bar plots are usually fine.
 I like to follow a few rules when building graphs, but don't take my word for it.
 Many people will tell you exactly the same things.

 1. Never use a pie chart.
 They are more difficult to interpret than a bar plot
 2. Don't use two Y axes.
 It is almost always better to use two graphs because the differences in scale or units can be confusing.